 Looking for an exciting and tough physical challenge?
 Does getting covered in mud from head to toe sound like a good time?
 You may be ready to sign up for your first obstacle race.
 Whether it’s a Tough Mudder, Warrior Dash, Spartan Race, or some other obstacle race or mud run, be warned: these are not your typical road races.
-Obstacle races require a unique approach both in training and racing.
+Obstacle races require a unique approach both in training and racing (and a good pair of trail running shoes doesn't hurt.)

 For a successful race, it’s crucial to prepare well before reaching the starting line.
 And crossing the finish line with a smile is no easy feat.
 Fortunately, there are many strategies to improve the odds of a great race.
 This guide will cover all the basics.